Pete Townshend: Spirituality

 In 1967 Townshend had begun to explore spirituality.
 Townshend swiftly absorbed all of Meher Baba's writings that he could find; by April 1968, he announced himself Baba's disciple.
 At about this time, Townshend, who had been searching the past two years for a basis for a rock opera, created a story inspired by the teachings of Baba and other writings and expressing the enlightenment he believed that he had received from them, which ultimately became Tommy.

 In interviews Townshend was more open about his beliefs, penning an article on Baba for Rolling Stone magazine in 1970 and stating that following Baba's teachings, he was opposed to the use of all psychedelic drugs, making him one of the first rock stars with counterculture credibility to turn against their use.
+This did not prevent him from later indulging in substance abuse.
+He wrote in Who I Am of becoming addicted to cocaine in 1980-1981, to the point of overdosing and needing resuscitation.
+He also wrote that by January 1982, "I needed help to break my dependence on prescription drugs and heroin."

 Personal life

 Relationships

 Townshend met Karen Astley, daughter of film composer Edwin Astley, while in art school.
 They married on 20 May 1968 and moved into a three-bedroom townhouse in Twickenham in outer south-west London that overlooked the Thames.
 They have three children: Emma (born 1969), who is a gardening columnist, Aminta (born 1971), who works in film production, and Joseph (born 1989), who studied graphic design at Central St. Martins.

 Townshend and his wife separated in 1994.
 He has since been in a romantic relationship with arranger and musician Rachel Fuller, whom he secretly married in 2016.
 Townshend lived at The Wick, Richmond, London, England, but sold the house in August 2021 for more than £15 million.
 He also owns a house in Churt, Surrey, and in 2010 purchased a lease of part of the National Trust property Ashdown House in Oxfordshire.
 According to The Sunday Times Rich List his assets were worth £40 million as of 2009.